ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 validate('tags[1].name', { value: 'Test', taint: true });

 // If called with no arguments, it validates the whole form and
-// returns a result similar to superValidate const result = await validate();
+// returns a SuperValidated result: const result = await validate();

 if (result.valid) {
   // ...
 }

+// Finally, you can use the update option to trigger a full
+// client-side validation (requires the validators option to be set) await validate({ update: true });
 ```

 ## Asynchronous validation and debouncing

-All the validators are asynchronous, so you can return a `Promise` and it will work.
-But a slow validator will delay the others, so for a server round-trip validation like checking if a username is available, you might want to exclude that field from the schema and handle it manually, with `on:input` and a package like [throttle-debounce](https://www.npmjs.com/package/throttle-debounce).
+The validation is asynchronous, but a slow validator will delay the final result, so for a server round-trip validation like checking if a username is available, you might want to exclude that field from the schema and handle it manually, with `on:input` and a package like [throttle-debounce](https://www.npmjs.com/package/throttle-debounce).

 Errors can also be set manually by updating the `$errors` store: